Pakistan and weapons of mass destruction: Arms control proposals

 However, India and Pakistan reached three bilateral agreements on nuclear issues.
 In 1989, they agreed not to attack each other's nuclear facilities.
 Since then they have been regularly exchanging lists of nuclear facilities on 1 January of each year.
 Another bilateral agreement was signed in March 2005 where both nations would alert the other on ballistic missile tests.
 In June 2004, the two countries signed an agreement to set up and maintain a hotline to warn each other of any accident that could be mistaken for a nuclear attack.
 These were deemed essential risk reduction measures in view of the seemingly unending state of misgiving and tension between the two countries, and the extremely short response time available to them to any perceived attack.
-None of these agreements limits the nuclear weapons programs of either country in any way.
+None of these agreements limits the nuclear weapons programmes of either country in any way.

 Disarmament policy

 Pakistan has blocked negotiation of a Fissile Material Cutoff Treaty as it continues to produce fissile material for weapons.

 In a recent statement at the Conference on Disarmament, Pakistan laid out its nuclear disarmament policy and what it sees as the proper goals and requirements for meaningful negotiations: